MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Method

 \subsection{Regularizing Expert Routing}

-The proposed MoPE scales up vanilla prompt tuning by dividing the problem space into subspaces governed by specialized experts.
-However, we empirically find that a few experts tend to dominate across all instances during training, a phenomenon that has also been observed in previous MoE methods~\cite{eigen2013learning,shazeer2017outrageously}.
-In this section, we introduce methods to circumvent degenerated routing and aid expert specialization.

-\textbf{Orthogonal Routing Embedding.} To avoid the expert being selected in initialization being exposed to a larger gradient signal, we freeze the routing embeddings $\{\mathbf{k}\}_{j=1}^k$ to suppress self-reinforcing expert domination.
-Our finding indicate that an orthogonal initialized~\cite{saxe2013exact} and non-learnable routing embedding outperform learned one, while requiring fewer trainable parameters.
+\rb{During the training of MoPE, we empirically observe that a few experts dominate the routing decisions across the majority of input instances.} This phenomenon is also reported in prior MoE literature~\cite{eigen2013learning,shazeer2017outrageously}.
+Such domination prevents the utilization of most experts, which significantly limits the adaptivity and expressiveness of the trained model. \rb{This section introduces two strategies designed to prevent this degenerate routing behavior and promote effective expert specialization.}

+\textbf{Frozen Routing Embeddings.} \rb{As defined in Equation~\ref{eq:route_score}, the routing mechanism involves two sets of parameters: the multimodal router $(\mathbf{W}_x, \mathbf{W}_y)$ and the expert routing embeddings ${\mathbf{k}_{1...j}}$.
+To achieve adaptive routing, optimization should focus on the router, as it is conditioned on the input, rather than on the static expert embeddings.
+We observed that when both components are learnable, the expert embeddings tend to be updated more rapidly than the router.
+This leads to a degenerate routing scenario where the experts that happen to be initialized with higher scores receive disproportionately larger gradient signals throughout training, creating a "rich-get-richer" dynamic.
+To address this, we freeze the expert embeddings after an orthogonal initialization~\cite{saxe2013exact}.
+This strategy prevents any expert from having an unfair initial advantage and ensures that routing decisions are learned adaptively based on the input.}

 \textbf{Importance Loss.} To further aid expert specialization, we add an additional importance loss~\cite{shazeer2017outrageously,riquelme2021scaling} to penalize dominant experts.
-For a batch of input $\mathbf{B} = \{(x_0,y_0),(x_1,y_1),..., (x_b,y_b)\}$, the importance of expert-$j$ is defined as the summed routing score in this batch, $\operatorname{Imp}(\mathbf{E}_j)= \sum_{(x,y) \in \mathbf{B}} \mathbf{r}_j$.
+For a batch of input $\mathbf{B} = \{(x_1,y_1),(x_2,y_2),\cdots, (x_b,y_b)\}$, the importance of expert-$j$ is defined as the summed routing score in this batch

 The importance loss is calculated as the mean coefficient of variation of all experts' importance averaged across all layers:

-where $\operatorname{\sigma}(\cdot)$ is the stop-gradient operator to prevent error propagation of this loss term when the coefficient of variation is less than a pre-defined threshold $\gamma = 0.1$.
-While this loss was initially proposed for balancing computational budgets~\cite{shazeer2017outrageously,riquelme2021scaling}, we adapt its use for promoting expert specialization.
-We add an additional threshold constraint due to our instance-wise routing, which is more likely to have a larger coefficient of variation than per-token routing.